-PERIODS EVALUATION SCHEME SUBJECT CREDITS DURATION LECTURE TUTORIAL PRACTICAL/ SESS IONAL A ASSESMENT ESE TOTAL OF THEORY STUDIO СТ TA TOTAL THEORY VIVA TOTAL PAPER 2 2 2 15 35 50 50 0 50 100 3 3 HRS.
+PERIODS 3 EVALUATI ON SCHEME SUBJECT CREDITS DURATION LECTUR E TUTORIA L PRACTICAL / SESS IONAL A ASSESMENT ESE TOTAL OF THEORY STUDIO СТ TA TOTAL THEOR Y VIVA TOTA L PAPER 2 2 2 15 35 50 50 0 50 100 3 3 HRS.

-- To develop greater perception of complex Architectural forms and buildings. - To develop the skill of making perspectives of complex buildings and Rendering them in different media. - To develop or upgrade an understanding about AutoCAD 3D, as an important tool for drafting, designing, analyzing and representation of the drawings in a desired manner.
+- To develop greater perception of complex Architectural forms and buildings. - To develop the skill of making perspectives of complex buildings and Rendering them in different media. - To develop or upgrade an understanding about SketchUp 3D, as an important tool for drafting, designing, analyzing and representation of the drawings and views in a desired manner.